Soul Nomad & the World Eaters: Secondary characters

-The Dracon leader of the Thurist cult, Kanan was the one who led the assault on Pulkina several years ago, killing off many of the inhabitants, two of whom were Danette's parents.
+The Dracon leader of the Thurist cult, who led the assault on Pulkina several years ago that killed many of its inhabitants, including Danette's parents.
 She is devoured by Thuris.
 In the Demon Path storyline, Kanan betrays Thuris and joins the main character.
 Vitali asserts that she is in fact male, which is further supported by Kanan's deeper voice during one of Danette's flashbacks, and her surprise at Danette recognizing her from Pulkina, as "[she] didn't even look like this back then".
 Her standard attacks are identical to that of generic female Dracons.